-Tax Exemption: See Appendix B-1 - "Form of Opinion of Bond Counsel and Tax Exemption - Series under the provision of Section 265(b) of the Internal Revenue Code of 1986, as amended, for purposes of the deduction by financial institutions of interest expense allocable to the Notes.
+Tax Status: See Appendix B - "Form of Opinion of Bond Counsel and Tax Status".

+Bank Qualification: The Notes shall NOT be designated by the Town as qualified tax-exempt obligations under the provision of Section 265(b) of the Internal Revenue Code of 1986, as amended, for purposes of the deduction by financial institutions of interest expense allocable to the Notes.